Tiger I

 The Tiger I (/de/) was a German heavy tank of World War II that began operational duty in 1942 in Africa and in the Soviet Union, usually in independent heavy tank battalions.
-It gave the German Army its first armoured fighting vehicle that mounted the 8.8 cm KwK 36 gun (derived from the 8.8 cm Flak 36, the famous "eighty-eight" feared by Allied troops).
+It gave the German Army its first armoured fighting vehicle that mounted the 8.8 cm KwK 36 gun (derived from the 8.8 cm Flak 36, the famous "eighty-eight").
 1,347 were built between August 1942 and August 1944.
 After August 1944, production of the Tiger I was phased out in favour of the Tiger II.

 While the Tiger I has been called an outstanding design for its time, it has also been criticized for being overengineered, and for using expensive materials and labour-intensive production methods.
 In the early period, the Tiger was prone to certain types of track failures and breakdowns.
 It was expensive to maintain, but generally mechanically reliable.
 It was difficult to transport and vulnerable to immobilisation when mud, ice, and snow froze between its overlapping and interleaved Schachtellaufwerk-pattern road wheels, often jamming them solid.

 The tank was given its nickname "Tiger" by the ministry for armament and ammunition by 7 August 1941, and the Roman numeral was added after the Tiger II entered production.
 It was classified with ordnance inventory designation Sd.Kfz.
 182. The tank was later re-designated as Panzerkampfwagen VI Ausführung E (abbreviated as Pz.Kpfw.
 VI Ausf.
 E) in March 1943, with ordnance inventory designation Sd.Kfz.
 181.

 Today, only nine Tiger I tanks survive in museums and private collections worldwide.
 As of 2021, Tiger 131 (captured during the North African campaign) at the UK's Tank Museum is the only example restored to running order.

-Design history

-Earlier designs

-Henschel & Sohn began the development of a large tank design in January 1937 when the Waffenamt requested Henschel to develop a Durchbruchwagen ("breakthrough vehicle") in the 30–33 tonne range.
-Only one prototype hull was ever built, and it was never fitted with a turret.
-The Durchbruchwagen I's general shape and suspension resembled the Panzer III, while the turret resembled the early Panzer IV C turret with the short-barrelled 7.5 cm L/24 cannon.

-Before Durchbruchwagen I was completed, a request was issued for a heavier 30-tonne class vehicle with thicker armour, the Durchbruchwagen II, which would have had 50 mm of frontal armour and mounted a Panzer IV turret with a short-barrelled (24 calibres long) 7.5 cm KwK 37 gun.
-The overall weight would have been 36 tonnes.
-Only one hull was built, and no turret was fitted.
-Further development of the Durchbruchwagen was dropped in 1938 in favour of the larger and better-armoured VK 30.01 (H) and VK 36.01 (H) designs.
-(Note: VK from the German Voll Ketten meaning "fully tracked"; H for Henschel) Both the Durchbruchwagen I and II prototype hulls were used as test vehicles until 1941.
+Development